mohib-ash/TriCacheLLM_MMA/README.md

 See the [LICENSE](LICENSE) file for details.
 Why GNU Lesser General Public License v3.0?

-Well understand that if someone fixes a bug or improves the core code of TriCacheLLM-MMA itself, they must give that fix back to the open-source community.
+Well understand that if someone fixes a bug or improves the core code of TriCacheLLM-MMA itself, they must ***give that fix back*** to the ***open-source community***.
-Let me repeat for the open-source community for everyone!
+Let me repeat for the open-source community, for everyone!

 ---